 - Have you noticed a pattern with body image?

 - How does exercise or movement affect body image?

 - Is there anyone in your life who has a great body image?
 Who are they?
 What’s it like to see them appreciate their bodies?

 - How do you (or how can you) show your body respect?
-(Think: getting enough sleep, eating regularly, taking medications…etc)
+For example, getting enough sleep, eating regularly, taking medications, etc

 Don’t: Weigh clients